Find Affordable College Courses

 Cambridge, MA

-Our 2023 rankings named Lesley University the most popular school in Massachusetts for film, video and photographic arts students working on their master’s degree.
-Located in the medium-sized city of Cambridge, Lesley is a private not-for-profit college with a small student population.
+Our analysis found Lesley University to be the most popular school for film, video and photographic arts students who want to pursue a master’s degree in Massachusetts.
+Located in the city of Cambridge, Lesley is a private not-for-profit school with a small student population.

 Women make up 63% of the film majors at the school.